bencodezen/go-blog/source/_posts/weekly-progress-report-14.md

 ## Overview

 This week has been a little haphazard as far as training goes.
 I am happy to report that I did manage to play three games this week, so yay for that!
 I haven't been as diligent as far as studying books, but that will come in due time.
 My main focus has been drilling tsuemgo for my "instinctive tsumego reading" ability.
-More to come on this idea on Wednesday!
+More to come on this idea next Wednesday!

 <!-- more -->